Customer Lifetime Value: Was sagt der CLV aus & wie berechnet man ihn?

 How is the CLV calculated?

-There are various options for calculating customer lifetime value, depending on the company's objective.
+There are various ways to calculate customer lifetime value, depending on the company's objective.
 A simple formula is as follows:

-CLV = (Expected deposit from customer - Cost of customer care) ÷ (1 + Calculation interest rate) × Duration of business relationship.
+CLV = (Expected deposit by customer - Cost of customer care) ÷ (1 + Calculation interest rate) × Duration of business relationship.

 In the article we explain the composition of this formula in more detail and provide an example for better understanding.

-Customer Lifetime Value can reveal many important business drivers to make more informed decisions.
-For example, using CLV, you can:
+Customer Lifetime Value can reveal many important business factors to make more informed decisions.
+For example, using the CLV, you can:

-Identify user profitability over time to give greater weight to time to value.
+• Identify user profitability over time to give more weight to time to value.

-In this article, we present 5 ways you can increase your CLV.
+In the article, we will present you 5 ways with which you can increase CLV.
 For example, you could strengthen your customer relationships or introduce a loyalty program.
-You can learn more in the corresponding chapter here in the blog post.
+You can learn everything else in the corresponding chapter here in the blog post.

 Newsletter